smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 A SDL app usually starts proxy when the app receives START_ROUTER_SERVICE_ACTION, which is a broadcast intent sent from RouterService.
 In this case, the broadcast intent includes ComponentName of the RouterService, which is taken by SdlBroadcastReceiver, set it to an instance variable (called queuedService) and then onSdlEnabled is called.
 The SDL app is responsible for overriding onSdlEnabled, starts its own service, and then starts Proxy.
 The Proxy checks to see queuedService, and uses that ComponentName to determine the target RouterService to bind with.
-This case works fine regardless of the RouterService is custom or not.
+This case works fine regardless of whether or not the RouterService is custom.

 #### All other triggers on demand

-This refers to all other cases than "the trigger sent from RouterService".
+This refers to all cases other than "the trigger sent from RouterService".
 This case requires the app to determine which RouterService to bind with.
 Unless the app identifies the right RouterService, it cannot register with SDL Core.
 Even in that case, Sdl proxy has some fallback logic.
 Let's see the current logic anyway.

 #### Current logic for finding RouterService